Gabaldonlab/RepDBmaker/README.md

 ## TODO

+- [ ] Once a new version you could run snakemake --force --until gtdb for example.
+Now they released new gtdb and test with this!
 - [ ] Implement smarter rule for filtering eukaryotes.
 - [ ] IMPORTANT MANAGE P10K EXCEPTIONS THAT ARE NOT IN UNIEUK!
 If no match you may keep the p10k as it should not cause conflicts???
 Or better check in eukprot if some matches
 - [ ] Decide if keeping taxid in protein name